-The time on can be adjusted from 10 to 900 seconds and the time off can be adjusted from 0 to 900 seconds.
+The time on and time off parameters can take values from 0 to 900 seconds.

-Set the selection knob to CURTAINS - OFFSET/ DEAD BAND/ TIMER.
+Set the selection knob to CURTAINS - OFFSET/ DEAD BAND/TIMER.
 The current curtain offset flashes on the display, alternating with the word "Oft".

 - Press the push-button twice.
 The current time on is displayed, alternating with the letters "On". - Use the adjustment knob to set time on to the desired value. - Press the push-button once again.
 The current time off is displayed, alternating with the letters "Off". - Use the adjustment knob to set time off to the desired value.